sepkamal/STAT545-hw-Kamal-Sepehr/Hw05/HW05_factor_figure_management.md

 Visualization design
 ====================

-Lets look at diabetes prevalence in the America's.
+Lets look at diabetes prevalence in the America's, and see if there's any correlation with gdpPercap.

 ``` r
 library(viridis)